-Masa Igata is Founder and CEO of Frontier LLC, the first foreign investment bank in Mongolia.
-With more than 25 years' experience in financial markets, he focuses primarily on advising resource companies in Mongolia.
+Masa Igata is Founder and CEO of Frontier Securities, the first foreign investment bank in Mongolia.
+With more than 30 years' experience in financial markets, he focuses primarily on advising state-owned and other major companies in Mongolia.
 Mr. Igata received his Graduate of Law from Kyoto University, and he is a member of the Securities Analysts Association of Japan and Mongolian Stock Exchange.